 By 1924, a paved highway was in place to Commerce.
 Additionally that year, the Miami Daily News and the Miami Record Herald merged to become the Miami News-Record.

 On December 17, 1920, the first run was made of the NEO RR trolley.
-The OK&M interurban train had already been running since 1917.
+The OK&M interurban train had already been running since 1916 (an earlier trolley had been in place since at least 1909).
+It featured motorized cars which, according to the newspaper, were less than reliable.
+The newly formed NEO railroad electrified the line in 1921 and provided much more reliable service.
 It had a turnaround at what is now Steve Owens Boulevard.
 It headed north up Main to present-day 4th Avenue, where it turned left and headed north out of town, following tracks which are now abandoned but which still exist to the point of the Goodrich spur, then continuing straight on to the north.
 It ran through Commerce and Cardin to Picher.
 In a day of dirt roads, early automobiles, and horse-drawn wagons, it was a welcome way to get around.

-By 1936, the trolley was gone, ditched in favor of buses.
-This December 20 ad from that year provides a few details.
+In 1934, the trolley was gone, its tracks either removed or paved over in some spots, ditched in favor of buses.
+This December 20 ad from 1936 provides a few details.

 In 1928, an addition NE of town was platted, and was known as Rockdale.